DharaniGopal/RNJ_React_Learning/Ep1/Theory.md

 	Ans:It helps the application to interact with the resources in different domains.

 ● What is diference between React and ReactDOM
-	Ans:React -
+	Ans:React - React works on the Elements side.
-	ReactDOM - ReactDOM helps in manipulating the project
+	ReactDOM - ReactDOM helps in manipulating the project using DOM tree.

 ● What is the difference between react.development.js and react.production.js files via CDN?
-Ans:
+Ans: react.development.js - It is used for delevopment purpose not in production and react.production.js - used in production purpose

 ● What is async and defer? - see my Youtube video ;) Coding
 Ans: